 Photo: UN Antiracism Coalition- UNARC

-HRC57: Structural problems need structural solutions - A call for meaningful action in racial justice
+HRC57: A call for meaningful, structural action on racial justice

 During the Enhanced Interactive Dialogue on racial justice, concerns were raised about the international community's insufficient response to systemic racism, particularly regarding the need for concrete measures and accountability.